sanjeet-jain/cs-546-group-24-project/README.md

 git clone https://github.com/your-username/your-project.git
 ```

-2. Navigate to the project directory:
+2. Navigate to the project directory root:

 ```
-cd your-project
+cd <wherever the project is cloned into>
 ```

 3. Install the dependencies: